gbus/wolmgr/README.md

 cherrypy
 fabric
+wakeonline tools

 Installation:

 git clone https://github.com/gbus/wolmgr.git

+on a raspberry pi create a link to the wol command: sudo ln /usr/bin/wakeonlan /bin/wol

 Configuration:

 Edit config.py to set the details of the hosts to control (name, IP, MAC, type).
 Set the account info for the shutdown plugins in credentials.py.

+Security:

+The app doesn't currently offer any access protection.
+I have set up a vpn to limit the access  to the service from remote.
+In fututre a login mechanism will be implemented.

-The package is meant to be run in a linux environment, ideally on a credit card size board, like raspberry pi to keep the power consumption to a minuimum for a system supposed to be permanently on.
+The package is meant to be run in a linux environment, ideally on a credit card size board, (like raspberry pi) to keep the power consumption to a minuimum for a system supposed to be permanently on.